-An additional 7.2 million shares of Common Stock, representing 15% of the shares outstanding as of December 31, 2012, could be added to our total Common Stock outstanding through the exercise of options or the issuance of additional shares of our Common Stock pursuant to existing convertible debt and other agreements.
+An additional 10.7 million shares of Common Stock, representing 21% of the shares outstanding as of December 31, 2013, could be added to our total Common Stock outstanding through the exercise of options or the issuance of additional shares of our Common Stock.
 Once issued, these shares of Common Stock could be traded into the market and result in a decrease in the market price of our Common Stock.

-As of December 31, 2012, we had an aggregate of 5.9 million options and restricted stock awards outstanding held by our directors, officers and employees, which entitle these holders to acquire an equal number of shares of our Common Stock upon exercise.
-Of this amount, 1.9 million options are vested and exercisable as of December 31, 2012.
-Approximately 0.5 million additional shares of our Common Stock may be issued in connection with our employee stock purchase plan.
-Upon the occurrence of certain events, another 88,587 shares of Common Stock could be issued upon conversion of the Company's Convertible Debentures issued in October 2005; in certain situations, the number of shares issuable could be higher.
+As of December 31, 2013, we had 4.1 million and 0.9 million of options and restricted stock awards outstanding, respectively, held by our directors, officers and employees, which entitle these holders to acquire an equal number of shares of our Common Stock.
+Of this amount, 1.8 million options are vested and exercisable as of December 31, 2013.
+Approximately 5.7 million of additional shares of our Common Stock may be issued in connection with our stock incentive and employee stock purchase plans.

-Accordingly, based on current trading prices of our Common Stock, approximately 6.6 million shares could potentially be added to our total current Common Stock outstanding through the exercise of options or the issuance of additional shares, which could adversely impact the trading price for our stock.
+Accordingly, based on current trading prices of our Common Stock, approximately 2.8 million shares could potentially be added to our total current Common Stock outstanding through the exercise of options and the vesting of restricted stock, which could adversely impact the trading price for our stock.

-Of the 5.9 million total options and restricted stock awards outstanding, an aggregate of 3.2 million options and restricted shares are held by persons who may be deemed to be our affiliates and who would be subject to Rule 144.
+Of the 5.0 million total options and restricted stock awards outstanding, an aggregate of 3.1 million options and restricted shares are held by persons who may be deemed to be our affiliates and who would be subject to Rule 144.
 Thus, upon exercise of their options or sale of shares for which restrictions have lapsed, these affiliates' shares would be subject to the trading restrictions imposed by Rule 144.
 The remainder of the common shares issuable under option and restricted stock arrangements would be freely tradable in the public market.
 Over the course of time, all of the issued shares have the potential to be publicly traded, perhaps in large blocks.